AlanFara/x99-vehicleradio/README.md

 This script was last updated in 2024.
 There may be security issues or it may not work.
 You are solely responsible.

+There will be no updates from my side, but I will check the PRs.

 | Export Function                                                             | Description                                          |
 | --------------------------------------------------------------------------- | ---------------------------------------------------- |